jkabila/Project-youtube-data-harvesting/README.md

 Python Script: Write Python scripts to interact with the YouTube Data API.
 Use libraries like google-api-python-client to make requests and retrieve data.

 Data Warehousing
 Data Storage: Decide on the storage method for the harvested data.
-Options include relational databases (MySQL, PostgreSQL), NoSQL databases (MongoDB), cloud storage (Google Cloud Storage, Amazon S3), etc.
+Options include relational databases (MySQL, PostgreSQL).

 Data Schema: Define a schema for storing the data.
 This could involve creating tables/collections with appropriate fields to store the retrieved information.